Last Updated: September 4, 2020

-On the other hand, you can choose to regenerate more often if you have a home or large capacity.
+On the other hand, you can choose to regenerate more often if you have a large home or require a large capacity.

-The digital controller that comes with the 5600SXT has many excellent features.
-One of the best is the touch control, which has an LCD screen.
-In addition, the user’s screen is very easy to use and has an internal power supply of up to 48 hours.
+The digital controller that comes with this has many good features.
+One of the best is the touch control, which has an screen.
+These values are what allow you to program and monitor the machine.

 - The cartridges are easy to replace.

-- Not only prevents the accumulation of lime and sediment (as other softeners) does more.
-The Nuvo really works to eliminate the existing scale in your pipes.
-There you can help if you already have some hard water damage.
+- Not only prevents the accumulation of limescale and sediment this Aquasana machine really works to eliminate the existing scale in your pipes.
+Therefore it can help you if you already have some hard water damage.
 It does all of this WITHOUT using salt.

 - Price: $$$

 FilterSmart Whole House Water Systems for Tap and Well Water